YunusEmreAlps/Flutter_find-mentor-mobil/find_mentor/README.md

 <!-- CONTRIBUTING -->
-## 🤔 Contributing
+## 🤔 Contributing (Feel free to contribute!)

+Every night & every deploy, the spread sheet will be parsed by GitHub actions, then generate this beauty.
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)